UK mitochondrial disease trials and research studi… - The Lily Foundation

 UK trials and research studies

-How The Lily Foundation supports research participation
+How does The Lily Foundation support research participation?

 Through strong partnerships with researchers worldwide, we’re able to provide essential input on study design, research priorities and patient needs.
 Our relationships with these teams enable Lily patients and families to participate in cutting-edge studies that contribute to advancing treatments and moving closer to a cure.

-We’ve gathered together details of all current mitochondrial disease research studies in the UK, including eligibility criteria and contact information.
+We’ve gathered together below details of all current mitochondrial disease research studies in the UK, including eligibility criteria and contact information.
 This resource helps patients and families find studies they may qualify for and feel better informed about participation options.
 We would always recommend discussing any research participation with your doctor before taking part to ensure you understand any risks and potential benefits.

-Why participate in mitochondrial disease research?
+Why should I participate in mitochondrial disease research?

 By joining a research study, patients can play a crucial role in advancing our understanding of mitochondrial disease.
 Every participant contributes valuable data that brings us one step closer to effective treatments and, ultimately, a cure.